Reappropriation: Religion

 Rafida, an early derogatory term for those who rejected the Caliphate in favor of the Imamate, was reappropriated in Twelver Shiism, via sayings attributed to Shia Imams, that reframe this term favorably as those who reject oppression and injustice.
 In one such oral tradition, Rafida are identified as a small group among the people of Pharaoh who rejected his rule, undaunted by his threats of punishment.
 This tradition is a reference to verses 7:120–126 and 20:70–75 of the Quran.
 According to some Twelver traditions, the term Rafida appeared also in the Tawrat.

 A later example of successful reclaiming is the term Jesuit to refer to members of the Society of Jesus.
-This was originally a derogatory term referring to people who too readily invoked the name of Jesus in their politics, but that members of the Society adopted over time for themselves, so that the word came to refer exclusively to them, and generally in a positive or neutral sense, even though the term "Jesuitical" is derived from the Society of Jesus and is used to mean things like: manipulative, conspiring, treacherous, capable of intellectually justifying anything by convoluted reasoning.
+This was originally a derogatory term referring to people who too readily invoked the name of Jesus in their politics, but that members of the Society adopted over time for themselves, so that the word came to refer exclusively to them, and generally in a positive or neutral sense, even though the term "Jesuitical" is derived from the Society of Jesus and means 'manipulative, conspiring, treacherous, capable of intellectually justifying anything by convoluted reasoning'.

 Other examples can be found in the origins of Methodism; early members were originally mocked for their "methodical" and rule-driven religious devotion, founder John Wesley embraced the term for his movement.
 Members of the Religious Society of Friends were termed Quakers as an epithet, but took up the term themselves.
 Similarly, the term Protestant was originally a derogatory term, and more recently the term pagan has been subject to a similar change in meaning.